kwoncharles/CS231N_2017_FW/README.md

 * Thank you for Stanford university open this awesome lecture to public

 * Find course notes and assignments <a href="http://cs231n.stanford.edu/2017/">here</a> and be sure to check out video lectrues for <a href="http://cs231n.stanford.edu/2017/">Winter 2016</a> and <a href="http://cs231n.stanford.edu/2017/">Spring 2017</a>!
+* And Its latest CS231N(2018 Spring) lecture seems like to be open soon!
+Keep an eye on its <a href="http://cs231n.stanford.edu/2018/">website</a>

 ## Assignment 1:
 * Q1: k-Nearest Neighbor classifier.
 (Done)